 If the customer does not have access to the email account, or is unable to receive the confirmation email, login as an admin, and do the following:

 - Update Email confirmed to Yes.

 - Open an incognito window in your browser (e.g. Chrome).

 - Go to the sign page of your merchant app.

 This will send an email with a link to reset the user password.
 The link in this email will expire within a few hours of it being sent to the user.

 How deliverability is ensured

-Extra steps are taken to ensure that emails sent from your reseller account are delivered.
+Extra steps are taken to ensure that emails sent from your merchant account are delivered.
 DomainKeys Identified Mail (DKIM) gives senders the ability to associate a domain name with an email message for authenticity purposes.
 It is intended to prevent forged sender addresses in emails, which is a method often used in phishing and email spam.
 Before sending the email, that hash string is encrypted using a private key which is eventually decrypted back to the original hash string.